bartobri/mrrcrypt/README.md

 --------------

 MrrCrypt is a command-line tool for encryption/decryption.
-It processes data through a 64x64-byte adaptive mirror field to produce a highly unpredictable pattern of bits as output, the results of which can only be reversed by the same mirror field permutation that produced it.
+It processes data through an adaptive mirror field algorithm to produce a highly unpredictable pattern of bits as output, the results of which can only be reversed by the same mirror field permutation that produced it.
 The particular mirror field permutation used for encryption therefore also serves as the key for decryption.

 There are over 1.94*10^1954 possible key permutations, countless times more than the number of atoms beleived to be on planet earth.

-The first time you run `mrrcrypt`, a new randomized key is created for you.
-This is your default key. mrrcrypt will use this key when no other is specified.
-More keys can be generated and used as needed.
-See **Usage** for more info.

 **What is an adaptive mirror field?**